+You have 1000 GB of storage space on the cloud during the trial period.
 You can use this space to store your online backups, archives, and versions of synced files.
 After the trial period is over, Acronis Cloud works in recovery-only mode for 30 days.
 After this period, you won't be able to use the Acronis Cloud service and all your data on the Cloud will be deleted.